aroeh/cli-commands/README.md

 # Command Name

-> What the command does
+What the command does

+> Note as needed and where

 `Example syntax or parameterize`